What Are the Options for Heroin Addiction Treatment?

 Heroin dependence is a serious and potentially life-threatening condition that requires professional help to overcome.
-Fortunately, many treatment options are available for those struggling with heroin addiction.
-These options include detox programs, medication-assisted treatment and psychotherapies such as cognitive behavioral therapy.
+(3) Fortunately, many treatment options are available for those struggling with heroin addiction, short-term and long-term.

-Heroin addiction is life-threatening, increasing the risk other diseases like hepatitis.
+Ultimately, heroin addiction is life-threatening, increasing the risk of other diseases like hepatitis.
 Fortunately, there are many effective treatment options available for those struggling with this type of drug use.
-These include inpatient detoxification, medication-assisted treatment, behavioral therapies, and aftercare.
+(4)

 Types Of Treatments For Heroin Addiction